aviator5/dnaspec-origin/docs/project-guide.md

 This command:
 - Loads and displays the `dnaspec.yaml` configuration file
-- Shows configured AI agents (Phase 1: Claude Code, GitHub Copilot)
+- Shows configured AI agents (Antigravity, Claude Code, Cursor, GitHub Copilot, Windsurf)
 - Lists all DNA sources with their type-specific metadata
 - Displays guidelines and prompts for each source
 - Provides a quick overview of your project's DNA setup